 Almir Drugovic and Jorgen Hesselberg were early adopters of Comparative Agility, ironically when they were at Nokia in 2008.
 Almir and Jorgen purchased Comparative Agility from Cohn and Rubin in 2015 and have expanded it significantly since then.

 Today, Comparative Agility is more of a continuous improvement platform.
-You can use the original Comparative Agile assessment, choose from one of 20+ other surveys, or create your own unique assessment.
-Here is a view of some of the available assessments:
+You can use the original Comparative Agile assessment or create your own unique assessment.
+You can also choose from one of the 20+ other surveys authored by thought leaders in various fields including Mike Cohn, Dr. Amy Edmondson, Jutta Eckstein, Dr. Rita McGrath, Esther Derby, Gil Broza and others.
+Here is a view of some of the currently available assessments:

 - Does not require training or certification to administer

 - Huge database of comparison companies and teams